Melody Barnes

 Melody C. Barnes (born April 29, 1964) is an American lawyer and political advisor.
 Formerly an aide and chief counsel to Senator Ted Kennedy on the Senate Judiciary Committee, Barnes later worked at the Center for American Progress, a think tank, before joining Senator Barack Obama's 2008 presidential campaign.
-After Obama took office as president, Barnes was appointed director of the Domestic Policy Council, serving in that post from January 2009 to January 2012.
-After leaving the White House, Barnes assumed roles at the Aspen Institute and New York University.
-Since 2016, she has been at the University of Virginia, where she teaches law and is the co-director of the UVA Democracy Initiative.
+When Obama became president, Barnes was appointed director of the Domestic Policy Council, serving from January 2009 to January 2012.
+Barnes then assumed roles at the Aspen Institute and New York University.
+Since 2016, she has been at the University of Virginia (UVA), where she teaches law and is the co-director of the UVA Democracy Initiative.

 Early life and education

 Barnes was born on April 29, 1964, and grew up in Richmond, Virginia.
 Her father Charles H. Barnes Jr. was a civilian employee of the U.S. Army, and her mother Mary Frances Rogers Barnes (1934–2014) was a teacher.

 Barnes earned her BA with honors in history from the University of North Carolina at Chapel Hill in 1986 and her JD from the University of Michigan Law School in 1989.
 Barnes is a member of the Alpha Kappa Alpha sorority.